yegor256/blog/_drafts/standups.md

 ---
 layout: post
-title: "Daily Stand-up Meetings.
-Evil."
+title: "Daily Stand-up Meetings Is A Good Tool For a Bad Manager"
 date: 2014-09-18
 tags: mgmt
 description:
-  Daily stand-up meetings is a common practice in software development teams (in SCRUM in particularly), which should be avoided
+  Daily stand-up meetings is a common practice in software development teams (esp. in SCRUM), even though it is a bad practice and should not be used by good project managers.
 keywords:
   - scrum stand-up meetings
   - daily scrum meetings